zeek/tree-sitter-zeek/README.md

 - `tree-sitter.json`: key `metadata.version`
 - `CMakeLists.txt`: `VERSION` in `project` call

-With these changes regenerate the parser:

-    ./node_modules/tree-sitter-cli/tree-sitter generate

 Once all versions are consistently updated create a version tag `vX.Y.Z` and push it.
 We trigger automatic publishing of releases for all tags.